jasongarvin/jasongarvin-site/README.md

 Finally, the site has my Google Tag embedded in each page for analytics and search engine optimization (SEO).

+## 3rd Party Tools & Libraries

+Since this is a static site with no proper back-end, I'm using a variety of tools to make certain functions easier and save development/maintenence time.

+- Forms - all my forms use [formspree](https://formspree.io/) as the endpoint
+- Code Highlights - code highlighting and language-specific display comes from [highlight.js](https://highlightjs.org/)
+- Share Buttons - the blog share buttons come from [AddToAny](https://www.addtoany.com/)

+All three are free (or I'm only using the free plan) and have been huge time savers so far.

 ## Upcoming changes

 Now that I've achieved 1.0, the major design of the site likely won't change too much (in the near future at least).